fswptbuildweek-bookr/Bookr-UI/README.md

 ### Marketing Website

 Created with HTML, CSS/LESS/Bulma and JavaScript.
+Design inspired by https://html5up.net/stellar.
 Website includes a homepage with information about application and features.
 Also a about page that lists team members and some of their contributions to project.

 Link to website and app: https://bookr-ui.netlify.com/